Solver Parameters#

 By default, this parameter is enabled.

 Auto-scaling works as follows.
 Each QPU has an allowed range of values for the biases and strengths of qubits and couplers.
-Unless you explicitly disable auto-scaling, the values defined in your problem are adjusted to fit the entire available range and the permitted per-qubit and per-group coupling ranges specified by the per_qubit_coupling_range (for Advantage solvers) or per_group_coupling_range (for Advantage2 solvers) properties, respectively.
+Unless you explicitly disable auto-scaling, the values defined in your problem are adjusted to fit the entire available range and the permitted per-qubit and per-group coupling ranges specified by the per_qubit_coupling_range (for Advantage QPU solvers) or per_group_coupling_range (for Advantage2 QPU solvers) properties, respectively.

 The auto-scaled \(h\) and \(J\) values are determined by dividing the \(h\) and \(J\) values in the problem by a positive (non-zero) factor defined as follows: